 How to Cut Sashing Strips for A Quilt: Step By Step Guide

-- Border strips extend 1 inch beyond the quilt width on each side (2 inches total), so cut border strips to the quilt width measurement plus 2 inches.
+- Border extension: 1 inch beyond quilt edge on each side (2 inches total overlap)

 Tools Required for Cutting Sashing Strips